mdavidson9/docs.balsamiq.com/content/desktop/images.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/select-unused-images.png)

 Selecting it will open the [Assets view](#adding-images-in-assets-view) where all the unused images will be selected for you.
 You can then delete them as explained [above](#deleting-assets).
-This is a great way to keep your project clean and will help to reduce the file size.
+This is a great way to reduce your project's file size.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/trash-unused-images.png)